Skip to contents

 featuretypes

-This parameter limits the possible match types returned.
-By default is NULL (i.e. the parameter won't be used in the query).
+This argument limits the possible match types returned.
+By default is NULL (i.e. the argument won't be used in the query).
 See Details.

 locationtype